peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 [Back to documentation index.](index.md)

 <a name='H3DU.GraphicsPath'></a>
-### H3DU.GraphicsPath()
+### new H3DU.GraphicsPath()

 Represents a two-dimensional path.
 A path is a collection of two-dimensional line segments and/or curves.
-Many paths describe closed figures or connected strings of lines and curves.
+Many paths describe closed figures or connected sequences of lines and curves.
 Specifically, a path is made up of straight line segments, elliptical arcs, quadratic B&eacute;zier curves, cubic B&eacute;zier curves, or any combination of these, and the path can be discontinuous and/or contain closed parts.